Christina M. Annunziata, M.D., Ph.D.

 Our initial experiments identified a subset of ovarian cancer cell lines that are dependent on NF-kB signaling for growth and survival.
 A detailed understanding of the individual NF-kB components involved in ovarian cancer will identify patients who may benefit from NF-kB blockade, and provide specific guidance to the development of future therapeutic agents or combinations.
 Our laboratory interest is to develop rational combinations of targeted therapies for ovarian malignancies.
 Combination therapy has been a mainstay of cancer treatment.
 Therapy targeted at sequential points in a biochemical pathway critical for cell survival has the potential to effectively eliminate the cancer cell.
 We employ novel high-throughput screening techniques to identify critical interactions with the NF-kB pathway that are important for the growth and survival of ovarian cancers.

 Dr. Annunziata is a graduate of Georgetown University Medical School where she also completed graduate school and residency training in internal medicine.
 She came to NCI for medical oncology training in the Medical Oncology Branch.
 Dr. Annunziata joined the laboratory of Dr. Louis Staudt in the Metabolism Branch to investigate NF-kappaB signaling in multiple myeloma.
 She returned to the Medical Oncology Branch to extend her study of these molecular pathways in the ovarian cancer model, and she maintains her clinical focus in the translational clinical studies of ovarian cancer.
-Dr. Annunziata now directs clinical operations for the Women's Malignancies Branch.
+Dr. Annunziata now directs clinical operations for the Women's Malignancies Branch and received tenure from NIH in 2020.
 Dr. Annunziata holds board certification for the practice of medical oncology.
 Dr. Annunziata is a participating member in the Gynecologic Oncology Group, the American Association for Cancer Research, the American Society for Clinical Oncology, and the Society of Gynecologic Oncology.
 She serves as course director for the Women's Malignancies Lecture Series in the Women's Malignancies Branch, and Associate Editor for the international journal, BMC Cancer.

 Related Scientific Focus Areas